 Analysis / Bias

-In review, the website lists in table format, supposed fake hate crimes committed mostly in the USA.
+In review, the website lists in a table format, supposed fake hate crimes committed mostly in the USA.
 Column one displays the Fake News Report’s summary, column two provides an external link to the source of the story, usually a mainstream media source.
 The third column is a repeat of the first with a short summary.
-In reviewing the links provided most do source to credible high factual media outlets, however there are some that do not.
-For example, this story comes from extreme right wing conspiracy website Infowars: ‘WHITE SUPREMACIST’ SHOOTING OF 7-YEAR-OLD BLACK GIRL; GUNMAN TURNS OUT TO BE BLACK.
+In reviewing the links provided most do source to credible high factual media outlets, however, there are some that do not.
+For example, this story comes from the extreme right-wing conspiracy website Infowars: ‘WHITE SUPREMACIST’ SHOOTING OF 7-YEAR-OLD BLACK GIRL; GUNMAN TURNS OUT TO BE BLACK.
 This story is true, but Infowars is typically not factual.
-Fake Hate Crimes also sources the factually mixed and right biased Daily Wire and Daily Caller as well as questionable sources such as Breitbart and the Daily Mail, all of which have poor track records with fact checkers.
+Fake Hate Crimes also sources the factually mixed and right biased Daily Wire and Daily Caller as well as questionable sources such as Breitbart and the Daily Mail, all of which have poor track records with fact-checkers.
 In general, the stories on Fake Hate Crimes tend to be true and they stick to their mission of reporting only on fake hate crimes.

 Overall, we rate Fake Hate Crimes Right Biased based on story selection and information that appeals to the right.
-We also rate them Mostly Factual in reporting, rather than High, due to a lack of transparency and the occasional use of poor quality sources.
-(D. Van Zandt 3/22/2019) Updated (10/1/2019)
+We also rate them Mixed for factual reporting due to a lack of transparency and the occasional use of poor quality sources.
+(D. Van Zandt 3/22/2019) Updated (02/17/2021)